alialhousseini/CNN-vision-detection/README.md

 08_end_to_end.ipynb:          testing both models working together

 model.py:                     implementation of the model described in Multi-digit Number Recognition from Street View Imagery using Deep Convolutional Networks

+main_model.ipynb: YOU CAN CHECK THE FINAL RESULT AFTER TRAINING FOR EVERY STUDENT.
 ```

 ## Environment